Creative Marketing Solutions: Fresh, Effective Strategies for Attracting Clients and Customers from Marcia Yudkin

 Your key differentiator might be:

 Personality (humorous, friendly, frank, drill-sergeant disciplinarian, motherly, non-judgmental).
 Don't assume that what appeals to you most also appeals most to your target market.
 For instance, while you might enjoy associating with individuals who have a joke for every occasion, many clients might not like this quality in a surgeon, an accountant or a fitness trainer.
-On the other hand, since personality transplants haven't been perfected yet, the image for your firm should more or less match the

 people working in it.
 Even so, everyone has more than one side or tendency, and the idea here is to choose a quality that sets you apart from competitors and has attracting power for your target market.